-The William Heath Davis House is the oldest surviving structure in downtown San Diego.
+The Gaslamp Museum at the David-Horton House (formerly known as the William Heath Davis House) is the oldest surviving structure in downtown San Diego.
 Constructed by William Heath Davis in 1850, the house is a pre-framed lumber 'salt box' home from the east coast.
 The home was actually shipped to San Diego by boat around Cape Horn!

 The Gaslamp Museum at the David-Horton House has been home to fascinating people, including Alonzo Horton, who many consider the founder of San Diego, as well as to many pre-Civil War West Point graduates.
 Each room is decorated to represent different eras in the life of the house and its former inhabitants.
 In 1873, the home became a county hospital for the care of the sick and dying.
 The spirit of an unknown Victorian is rumored to reside there to this day.
 Gaslamp Gifts, a unique curiosity shop inspired by William Heath Davis' 1850s merchandising business, is located in the basement of the museum.
 Stop by for some unusual souvenirs!